bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * Make sure backstory and narrative tenses are correct.
 * Make sure no wikis repeat.

+* Reassess what is an anchor.
 * Remove Britishisms from lyrics.
-* Reassess what is an anchor.
-* More casual talk.
 * Make sure narrative and backstory are never together.
 * Establish what exactly makes for a narrative, backstory, and observation.
 * Change more similarlys to likewises, and other phrases.